hatching/sflock/README.md

 ========

-Due to its nature of unpacking malicious archives with, depending on the extension, native tools (i.e., *.rar*, *.7z*, and *.ace*), it is important that such operations happen securely.
+Due to its nature of unpacking malicious archives with, depending on the extension, native tools (i.e., *.7z*, *.ace*, *.cab*, *.rar*), it is important that such operations happen securely.
 SFlock therefore wraps execution of the native tools in [zipjail][], a usermode sandbox written exactly for this purpose.

 [zipjail]: https://github.com/jbremer/tracy/tree/master/src/zipjail